Rüppell's vulture: Behavior and ecology

+Flight

+Ruppell's vulture cruises at a speed of 35 km/h, but flies for 6–7 hours every day.
+In optimal soaring conditions, these birds can reach up to 45km/h during cross-country flight and between 70 and 85 km/h during straight glides.
+They can travel well over 100 km from a nest site to find food, even reaching 200km when using updrafts.

 Feeding

 Strictly a carrion feeder, the Rüppell's vulture has been known to follow game herds on their seasonal migrations and feeds in large numbers at carcasses, usually with other Old World vulture species.
 Though it might take advantage of the remains of an animal killed by a lion, or other large predator, it can also feed on animals that have died from injuries, disease, or old age.
 Though they prefer freshly-killed meat, they can eat older carcasses without a problem.
 Rüppell's vultures have several adaptations to their diet and are specialized feeders even among the Old World vultures of Africa.
 They have an especially powerful build and, after the most attractive soft parts of a carcass have been consumed, they will continue with the hide, and even the bones, gorging themselves until they can barely fly.
 They have backward-pointing spikes on the tongue to help remove meat from bone.
-Despite their size, power and adaptations, they are not the most dominant vulture in their range, which is considered to be the even larger lappet-faced vulture.
+Despite their size, power and adaptations, they are not the most dominant vulture in their range; the most dominant species is considered to be the larger Lappet-faced vulture.

 Reproduction

 This species of vulture is considered to be monogamous, forming lifelong breeding pairs.
 After courtship the pair will work together to build a nest using sticks, grass, and leaves that they have gathered or stolen from other nests.
 Rüppell's vultures build these nests on cliffs, and in key breeding areas they are known to nest in large colonies containing hundreds of breeding pairs.
 Both parents share in incubation of their egg over a period of 55 days.
 Once the chick hatches, both parents will feed and tend to it for about 150 days when it fledges.
 Young remain dependent on their parents after fledging, not reaching independence until the next breeding season.
 During this time they learn how to find and compete for food.
+Due to their large feeding range, they can only rear a single chick at a time.
+This results from the energy requirements needed for flight and foraging added on to the task of feeding their young.

+Moult

+The primary feathers of Ruppell's vultures are moulted continuously throughout their lives, typically beginning when they have spent 10 months out of the nest.
+In total, complete moult of all the primary feathers takes place over about 3 years.